Seyed Mehdi Qiyassi

 Haj.
-Seyed Mehdi Qiyassi (Persian: حاج سید مهدی قیاسی; born in 1941 in Mashhad, Iran) is one of the most experienced football coaches from Mashhad.
+Seyed Mehdi Qiyassi (Persian: حاج سید مهدی قیاسی; born in 1941) is an Iranian football coach and former player who is one of the most experienced football coaches from Mashhad.
 He first started as a swimmer before turning to Football.
-In 1954 with a record of 1min and 20seconds, he was ranked 4th in Iran for Backstroke.
+In 1954 with a record of 1 minute and 20 seconds, he was ranked fourth in Iran for Backstroke.

 Playing career

+Qiyassi was born in Mashhad, Iran.
 He became interested in football at the age of 17, while watching the finals of a national competition between Mashhad and Esfahan where the team from his hometown won 1-0 with a goal from Khademizadeh.

-Club career

 At the age of 17, due to his friendship with Heshmat Mohajerani who, at the time was a footballer playing for Taj Mashhad, managed to start his football career with Sepah Mashhad which was Taj's third team.
 He had a speedy improvement and moved up to the second team which was called Deyhim Mashhad.
-During the 1960s, whilst playing for Deyhim, he reached fame and got an invitation for Khorasan XI.
+During the 1960s, whilst playing for Deyhim, he reached fame and was invited to Khorasan XI.

-National career

-In 1964, he got invited to the Iran national football team and spent 40 days in a national team camp alongside fellow Mashhadi Ataollah Pazhand.
+In 1964, he was invited to the Iran national football team and spent forty days in a national team camp alongside fellow Mashhadi Ataollah Pazhand.
 Unfortunately both were crossed out.